umap-project/umap/README.rst

 -----
 YouMap let you create map with OpenStreetMap layers in a minute and embed them in your site.
 *Be cause we think that the more OSM will be used, the more OSM will be ''cured''.*
-It uses django-chickpea, built on top of Django and Leaflet
+It uses `django-chickpea <https://github.com/yohanboniface/django-chickpea>`_, built on top of Django and Leaflet.

 Quickstart